marl/autopool/docs/index.rst

 ========

 AutoPool is an adaptive pooling function with a learnable parameter that allows it to smoothly interpolate between min-, mean-, softmax- and max-pooling.
-It is implemented as a `Keras <https://keras.io/>`_ layer for easy integration in deep learning architectures.
+It is implemented as `Keras <https://keras.io/>`_ or `Tensorflow-Keras <https://www.tensorflow.org/api_docs/python/tf/keras>`_ layers for easy integration in deep learning architectures.

 AutoPool was originally developed for multiple instance learning from weakly labeled time-series data as detailed in the